John-Brandon/Beach_Poo_Bot/README.md

 If a new sample has been posted, the bot tweets the updated data (i.e. *E. coli* counts per 100ml).
 The bot does not tweet if no new samples have been posted since the previous download.

 The main code for the bot is written in `R`.
-See the code files `./R/ScrapePoo.R` (data processing) and `./R/TweetShit.R` (to interface with Twitter API).
+See the code files `./R/ScrapePoo.R` (data processing) and `./R/TweetShit.R` (to interface with Twitter's API).

 The program can be scripted in Bash by executing `./R/rShellScript.sh` (to replicate this, you would need to edit the `*.sh` file to include your `Rscript` path, etc.).

 Currently, the bot is automated using a `*.plist` file running on Mac OS 10.11.6.
 The `*.plist` file is written in `XML`.
-A global Launch Agent is run on my Mac OS via `/Library/LaunchAgents/com.rTask.plist`.
+It is stored under the global Launch Agent directory on my machine, i.e. `/Library/LaunchAgents/com.rTask.plist`.
 The `XML` for that file is shown below:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>